Restoring Sleep and Health for a Better Tomorrow

 Oral Appliance Therapy

 Custom-fitted oral appliances, similar to mouthguards, can be prescribed to reposition the jaw and tongue, preventing airway obstruction during sleep.
 At Brown and Baran Family Dentistry, we provide oral appliances for patients with sleep apnea.
+Contact our Wilmington office at (302) 999-7600 or our Seaford office at (302) 536-7589 to learn more about this sleep apnea treatment.

 Lifestyle Modifications

 Certain lifestyle changes can help alleviate sleep apnea symptoms.
-These may include maintaining a healthy weight, regular exercise, avoiding alcohol and sedatives, and sleeping on your side rather than your back.
+These may include maintaining a healthy weight, regular exercise, avoiding alcohol and sedatives, and sleeping on your side rather than on your back.

 Mouth and Throat Exercises